How to Make a Grant Proposal to a Small Family Foundation

-In the survey, 58 percent of the foundation respondents said that it was very important that "someone I know and respect is closely involved or has asked me to support the project."
+In the survey mentioned above, 58 percent of the foundation respondents said that it was essential that "someone I know and respect is closely involved or has asked me to support the project."

 Most small foundations do not want or need a big proposal package.
+An LOI (Letter of Inquiry) will work much better.
 Some 80 percent of the foundations surveyed said that they preferred to receive a "poorly written request that represented the real words of the applicant" to an elegantly crafted proposal written by a professional grant writer.

 The key is to be direct and honest.
 Trust the foundation to ask for more details once it is interested in your project.

 They also appreciate an "exit" strategy to make sure that the nonprofit does not become dependent.
-They are not adverse, however, to providing general operating funds, something larger foundations are reluctant to do.
+Small foundations are not adverse, however, to providing general operating funds, something larger foundations are reluctant to do.

-Most of the small foundations surveyed prefer to be contacted by email rather than mail or personal visits.
+Most of the small foundations surveyed preferred to be contacted by email rather than mail or personal visits.

-Furthermore, they say that it is of utmost importance that the proposed project fall within the foundation's priorities and guidelines.
+Furthermore, they say that it is of utmost importance that the proposed project falls within the foundation's priorities and guidelines.
 They expect the nonprofit to have done its homework before making a request.